 - 10/29/2020: The community-based organization team led a West Oakland focused orientation meeting to introduce the effort, how it came about, and discussed the planning process with community stakeholders.
 Check out the recorded virtual meeting at https://youtu.be/Y05_kF1OkT8 (no need to watch the whole meeting, click the desired time stamp links in the video description).
 You can also find the presentation at Grand Ave Mobility Plan Orientation Meeting Presentation

-- Phase I virtual engagement: OakDOT and consultants launched virtual engagement in August 2020.
+OakDOT and the consultant team launched virtual open houses and other engagement from August 2020 - August 2021 to help gather feedback during the COVID-19 pandemic.
 The team promoted the online survey and interactive map through flyers, sidewalk stickers, Facebook, Instagram, and NextDoor.
-Summary of Phase I virtual engagement coming soon!

 Other Projects in the Area